On non-geometric augmentations in high dimensions: Abstract

 \section{Abstract}

 In this note we construct augmentations of Chekanov-Eliashberg algebras of certain high dimensional Legendrian submanifolds that are not induced by exact Lagrangian fillings.
 The obstructions to the existence of exact Lagrangian fillings that we use are Seidel's isomorphism and the injectivity of a certain algebraic map between the corresponding augmentation varieties proven by Gao and Rutherford.
-To the best of the author's knowledge, these are the first high dimensional examples of this type.
+In addition, along the way we discuss the relation between augmentation varieties of Legendrian submanifolds and their spherical spuns (Proposition \ref{augeqaug0}).

 {Faculty of Mathematics and Physics, Charles University, Sokolovsk\'{a} 83, 18000 Praha 8, Czech Republic} \subjclass[2010]{Primary 53D12; Secondary 53D42}

 \keywords{Legendrian submanifold, Chekanov-Eliashberg algebra, augmentation, exact Lagrangian filling}